AshciR/nite-nyamins/README.md

 2. Start the application
    `yarn run android`

+### Checking the app configs
+Running `npx expo config` will display the final configuration that will be used in Expo CLI after resolution has occurred.

 ### Troubleshooting
 1. If the styling for elements are missing, try clearing the cache by `expo start --clear`